What are these ‘Correspondence or Back Shu points’?

 These correspondence points excel in clearing heat.
 Some acupuncturists use them specifically for this purpose, inserting the needles only just into the skin, and watching as, when inserted into the correct correspondence points, a general erythema (skin redness) develops around the base of the needles.

 Indeed, the appearance of this redness may confirm a diagnosis.
-(Note that this explanation isn't quite complete as there are several other steps to take to be sure.
+(Note that this explanation isn’t quite complete as there are several other steps to take to be sure.
 Read our page on Aggressive energy for more on this.)

 Equally, when a point is used to treat its related zang or fu organ there can be a swift resolution of disharmony.